-In OceanBase Database's Oracle-compatible mode, a distributed DML hint controls whether a DML operation is executed in a distributed manner.
-Note the following two important concepts:
+In OceanBase Database in Oracle mode, you can use distributed DML hints to control whether DML operations are performed in a distributed manner.
+Please note the following two important concepts:

-- Distributed DML operations execute DML statements across multiple nodes, whereas non-distributed DML operations are executed locally or partition-wise on a single node.
+- Distributed DML: Refers specifically to DML operations executed across multiple nodes, which is fundamentally different from non-distributed DML operations executed locally or in a partition-wise manner on a single node.

 |---|---|